 \section{Introduction}

 A domain wall (DW) state of a quantum spin-1/2 chain is a product state prepared by joining two domains of aligned spins with opposite magnetization, as for instance $\ket{\uparrow\dots\uparrow\downarrow\dots\downarrow}$.
 Despite its simplicity, the time evolution of such a state shows non-trivial features of non-equilibrium dynamics and, for this reason, it has been the main character of a large number of studies, including stability analysis \cite{Gochev1977,Gochev1983,Yuan2007}, exact computations for the free case e.g. \cite{Antal1999,Antal2008,Scopa2021,Dubail2017,Allegra2016,Karevski2002,Hunyadi2004,Platini2005,Platini2007,DeLuca2013,DeLuca2014,Viti2016}, approximate and numerical results for the interacting integrable e.g. \cite{Gobert2005,Calabrese2008,Zauner2012,Halimeh2014,Alba2014,Vicari2012,Sabetta2013,Biella2016,Bernard2016,Vidmar2017,Langmann2017,abf-19,bfpc-18,mbpc-18} and non-integrable e.g.\cite{Jesenko2011,Hauschild2016,Karrasch2013,Rakovszky2019,Lerose2020} chain.
-For integrable spin chains such as XXZ (see Eq.~\eqref{xxz-model} below), this research has led, only very recently, to a full analytical understanding of the DW dynamics e.g. \cite{Bertini2016,Eisler2016,Piroli2017,Eisler2017,Eisler2018, Collura2018, Collura2020}, obtained by means of Generalized Hydrodynamics (GHD) \cite{Bertini2016,Castro-Alvaredo2016} and of its quantum fluctuations \cite{Ruggiero2020}.
-This exact solution substantiates an intuitive hydrodynamic picture of the non-equilibrium dynamics which follows.
+For some integrable spin chains such as XXZ with anisotropy parameter $|\Delta|<1$ (see Eq.~\eqref{xxz-model} below), this research has led, only very recently, to an asymptotic analytical understanding of the DW dynamics e.g. \cite{Bertini2016,Eisler2016,Piroli2017,Eisler2017,Eisler2018, Collura2018, Collura2020}, obtained by means of Generalized Hydrodynamics (GHD) \cite{Bertini2016,Castro-Alvaredo2016} and of its quantum fluctuations \cite{Ruggiero2020}.
+Though, some aspects of the melting process still lack of fully analytical explanations, such as the subleading corrections to the front dynamics \cite{Stephan2019} or the diffusive behavior at $|\Delta|\geq 1$ \cite{Misguich2017,Misguich2019,Ljubotina2017,Ilievski2018}.
+This exact solution substantiates an intuitive hydrodynamic picture at ballistic scales of the non-equilibrium dynamics which follows.
 Because of the integrability of the XXZ spin chain, stable quasiparticles excitations are initially emitted at the domain wall and propagate in time with a constant velocity, whose value depends on the interaction coupling.
 The fastest excitations of the spectrum define a fan-shaped spatio-temporal region (called {\it lightcone}) around the junction, inside which entanglement spreads and the initially ordered domains melt.